Health and Safety Policy

 This health and safety policy will be kept in the staff room and on the school website.

 Visitors have their attention drawn to basic health and safety information on entry to the school and those likely to visit school on a regular basis are requested to read the policy itself.

-Responsibilities of individual class
+Responsibilities of individual class teachers